 Tell us about your role and what it entails?

 I’m a SharePoint consultant so I spend my time advising on, developing and deploying SharePoint Online solutions.
+Whether you want to digitise the data at your business or want to make use of an enterprise document management solution, SharePoint Online is ideal.

 How were the initial days – what struck you most?

 Since day one, there has been a lot of creative freedom.
-When I joined Chalkline, I was the only dedicated member of staff in the business focussing on SharePoint, so there was a lot of work to do setting up a SharePoint practice for the business, which we now pride ourselves in.
+When I joined Chalkline, I was the only dedicated member of staff in the business focusing on SharePoint, so there was a lot of work to do setting up a SharePoint practice for the business, which we now pride ourselves in.

 What were you doing before you joined Chalkline?